-We performed initial analytical procedures to determine the extent of our work considering, inter alia, the value of individual investments, the nature of the investment and the extent of the fair value movement.
-A breakdown of the investment portfolio by nature of instrument and valuation method is shown below.
+Our sample for the testing of unquoted investments was stratified according to risk considering, inter alia, the value of individual investments, the nature of the investment, the extent of the fair value movement and the subjectivity of the valuation technique.
+A breakdown of the investment portfolio valuation technique is shown below.